theBlue0x/docs/docs/learn_more/marketplace.md

 _Published December 7th, 2021_

 Blue0x Market is where Blue0x users may buy and sell physical or digital goods and services in exchange for their native [Blue0x Currency](currencies.md).
-It is available at [market.blue0x.com](https://market.blue0x.com) or, additionally, you may host the software on your machine.
-At this time, Blue0x Market only specifies payments in USDX - United States Dollar.
-As the Blue0x Network progresses, each Blue0x Currency will host its own respective marketplace.
+It is available at [market.blue0x.com](https://market.blue0x.com) or, additionally, you may host the software on your local machine.

 **Shipping:**